 - Often styled as a statement of 2-3 sentences

-Let’s compare a career objective and professional profile:
+Let’s compare a resume objective and professional profile:

 Elements of a Qualifications Summary